awsdocs/aws-systems-manager-user-guide/doc_source/automation-cf.md

 ## Copy Role Information for Automation<a name="automation-cf-copy"></a>

 Use the following procedure to copy information about the instance profile role and Automation service role from the AWS CloudFormation console\.
-You must specify these roles when you when you run an Automation document\.
+You must specify these roles when you run an Automation document\.

 **Note**
 You do not need to copy role information using this procedure if you run the AWS\-UpdateLinuxAmi or AWS\-UpdateWindowsAmi documents\.
 These documents already have the required roles specified as default values\.
 The roles specified in these documents use IAM managed policies\.